ubahnverleih/WoBike/Voi.md

 # Introduction:

-VOI (https://voiscooters.com) is a Swedish ride sharing company.
+[VOI](https://voiscooters.com) is a Swedish ride sharing company focused on electric scooters.
 They have scooters placed in several cities and countries around the world, including Sweden, Spain, Italy, France and more.

 The company has an API that you can access without any authentication needed.